-Next we present evidence on the effectiveness of provisions in several state mandates that prohibit insurance companies from charging deductibles to women for obtaining mammograms.
-This type of provision is very similar to one in recently adopted federal health reform, which prohibits all out of pocket costs for eligible individuals obtaining certain preventive health services recommended by the USPSTF, including mammograms.
+in recently adopted federal health reform, which prohibits all out of pocket costs for eligible individuals obtaining certain preventive health services recommended by the USPSTF, including mammograms.
 Do mammography mandates that prohibit use of deductibles have larger effects at increasing mammography use than mandates without such provisions, and if so are these effects concentrated among low-income women (who should be more sensitive to limits on out of pocket costs)?
 We address this question by re-estimating equation (1) but also including interactions between a dummy variable indicating the state has this type of provision and the relevant mandate variables.
 To conserve space, we only report the coefficients on the scaled mandate variable and its interaction with the variable indicating the state mandate prohibits deductibles.
-We also only report estimates from the DDD specification (i.e., the specification of column 4 in Tables 2-5), but the patterns are very similar using the other parameterizations of the mammography mandate variable and in the less saturated two-way fixed effects models.
+We also only report estimates from the DDD specification (i.e., the specification of column 4 in Tables 2-4), but the patterns are similar using the other parameterizations of the mammography mandate variable and in the less saturated two-way fixed effects models.

-In Table 6 we find evidence that these provisions matter for women with low levels of education.
-For the full sample in column 1 we estimate a positive but statistically insignificant main effect and interaction coefficient.
+In Table 5 we find evidence that these provisions matter, especially for women with low levels of education.
+For the full sample in column 1 we estimate a positive but statistically insignificant main effect and a positive, economically meaningful, and marginally significant interaction coefficient.
 In columns 2 through 5 we show the results from similar models where we restrict attention to high school dropouts (column 2), women with a high school degree (column 3), women with some college (column 4), and women with at least a college degree (column 5).
 Prohibitions on deductibles for obtaining mammograms should be expected to have larger effects on low-educated women who are likely to have lower incomes and lower ability to pay such out-of-pocket costs.
-Indeed, we find in column 2 that, in addition to the positive but insignificant main effect of the scaled mammography mandate variable, there is also a large and statistically significant and large positive interaction coefficient, suggesting that for high school dropout women the prohibition on deductibles for obtaining mammograms significantly increased mammography rates over and above the main mandate effect.
-These results suggest that similar rules in federal health reform are likely to further increase screening among low-income women with health insurance coverage.
+Indeed, we find in column 2 that, in addition to the positive (but insignificant) main effect of the scaled mammography mandate variable, there is also a large and statistically significant and large positive interaction coefficient, suggesting that for high school dropout women the prohibition on deductibles for obtaining mammograms significantly increased mammography rates over and above the main mandate effect.32 These results suggest that similar rules in federal health reform are likely to further increase screening among low-income women with health insurance coverage.

 Next, we provide evidence on the effects of the mandates on breast cancer diagnoses.
 If screening of asymptomatic women were effective, we might expect to see that the mandate-induced mammograms led to more breast cancers being detected at an early stage than would occur in the absence of screening.
-To test this, we examine total cancer incidence as well as diagnoses of the earliest stage 'in-situ' pre-cancers using data from the Surveillance Epidemiology and End Results (SEER) system, which are registry data on the universe of breast cancer diagnoses within nine areas/states that have been collected since 1973 (SEER Research Data 1973-2010).
-These are the standard cancer diagnosis data used indicator of increased risk for developing invasive cancer in either breast" (p1).
+To test this, we examine total cancer incidence as well as diagnoses of the earliest stage 'in-situ' pre-cancers using data from the Surveillance Epidemiology and End Results (SEER) system, which are registry data on the universe of breast cancer diagnoses (and also on in-situ pre-cancers) within nine areas/states that have been collected since 1973 (SEER Research Data 1973-2010).33 These are the standard cancer diagnosis data used in the field.
+Returning to the bottom panel in Table 1, we report the overall and age group specific incidence rates per 100,000 women for total cancer incidence and in-situ pre-cancers (not included in the total cancer incidence).
+The age gradient in diagnoses is clear from the patterns by age group.